00jackson/DMQ/README.md

 4. Enable "Developer mode" in the top-right corner.
 5. Click "Load unpacked" and select the extension folder.

 ## Usage

 - Click the Daily Motivation icon in the Chrome toolbar to see your daily quote.
 - Click the "Let's Connect" link to connect with me on LinkedIn.

+## Future Additions

+We have exciting plans to enhance the **Daily Motivation** Chrome Extension further:

+- **Customization**: Personalize your daily quotes by selecting from different themes, fonts, and backgrounds.
+- **Quote Sharing**: Easily share your favorite quotes with friends and colleagues on social media.
+- **Daily Reminders**: Set reminders to receive your daily dose of motivation at a specific time.
+- **Community Contributions**: We welcome contributions from the community.
+Feel free to suggest new features and improvements.

 ## Contributing